-13.4 Avoiding The Pain
+16.4 Avoiding The Pain

 What about the teenager who does not have low self-esteem but still does not study to their potential?
 Or teenagers who have a high or average level of academic ability and do not engage?
-Indeed, there are students who find academics difficult or have some diagnosed learning difficulty, but their level of difficulty does not fully account for their underperformance in terms of effort put into study.
+Indeed, there are students who find academics difficult or have some diagnosed learning disability, but their level of difficulty does not fully account for their underperformance in terms of effort put into study.
 In these cases there may be another type of emotional blockage.

 When learning something new, people can become aware of their limitations and are frustrated by the gap between what they want to accomplish and what they are capable of.
 When a student's work requires improving skills or learning new material, the biggest barriers to their learning (to their potential) are rarely technical, but are emotional.
 When learning something new, teenagers can experience a form of mental pain and discomfort.
 The more difficult the new task, the greater the level of pain.
 So in order to terminate these negative feelings teenagers stop engaging and stop trying.
 This helps them stay in their comfort zone.
 Teenagers need to understand that what they are feeling is perfectly normal and that the uncomfortable feelings are a normal part of the learning experience.
 It also needs to be realised that this mental discomfort will not last forever and will get easier as progression is made through the task.
 Teenagers need to learn to persevere and push through the pain barrier.
 They need to recognise that the mental discomfort will eventually dissipate as the task nears an end.
 They need to be willing to suffer through something uncomfortable if they are to obtain what is on the other side and have a vision of what life will be like when the task is complete.
+The provided in the pain barrier is the provided and have a vision of what life will be like when the task is complete.